 A Virtual Clinical Lunch (VCL) is a talk posted online that you may use for your brown-bag or lunch series, if you would like.
 Simply use the link to watch as a group (followed by your own discussion within your program).

 In addition, we are also using the VCL mechanism as a shared and centralized venue to compile talks by BIPOC scholars and/or about diversity related issues.
-These talks will be labeled as such for easy identification.
+These talks will be labeled as diversity, equity, and inclusion (DEI) related for easy identification.

 We hope that this series offers a chance for everyone to hear about some great clinical science and participate in a field-wide discussion!